Les' Copaque Production

 Les' Copaque Production Sdn.
 Bhd. is a Malaysian animation and live-action production company, based in Shah Alam, Selangor.
 Founded by Burhanuddin Md Radzi and his wife, Ainon Ariff in 2005, it is known for producing the television series Upin & Ipin (since 2007), Pada Zaman Dahulu (since 2011) and Puteri (2014) as well as feature films Geng: The Adventure Begins (2009), Upin & Ipin: Jeng Jeng Jeng!
-(2016) and Dongeng Sang Kancil (2024).
+(2016), Upin & Ipin: The Lone Gibbon Kris (2019) and Dongeng Sang Kancil (2024).
 An MSC Malaysia-status company, the studio's logo is a yellow frog named Si Polan sitting above a coconut shell.

 History

-Burhanuddin Md Radzi and his wife, Ainon Ariff co-founded Les' Copaque in December 2005 and start operations in January 2006 with 4 staffs.
+Burhanuddin Md Radzi and his wife, Ainon Ariff, co-founded Les' Copaque on December 12, 2005 and start operations in January 2006 with 4 staffs.
 The company is based in Shah Alam, Selangor.
 Burhanuddin previously have spent 20 years in the oil and gas industry.
 Former Multimedia University's (MMU) students – Nizam Razak, Usamah Zaid Yasin, Anas Abdul Aziz and Safwan Karim also co-founded the company and recruited as staffs.
 Nizam, Anas and Safwan remained a Les' Copaque staff permanently until 2009 when they left the company to set up Animonsta Studios and Usamah until 2013 when he founded WAU Animation.
 Burhanuddin recounted that the company's name was inspired by the Malay phrase, "last kopek" which means "last chance" where its pronunciation changed as it seems to be like French language.

 "Last kopek... because I chose the animation as my last attempt to create my own success.
 But I deliberately named the company as Les' Copaque so that it would 'sound international' for the business interest."
 (Note: Original: "Last kopek... kerana saya pilih bidang animasi ini sebagai usaha terakhir untuk mencipta kejayaan tersendiri.
 Tapi saya sengaja namakan syarikat ini Les’ Copaque supaya ‘berbunyi international’ demi kepentingan bisnes,".)

 — Burhanuddin on the company's name.

 Les' Copaque's logo features a little yellow frog called Si Polan who sitting on a coconut shell, which "symbolising the idea of thinking outside the box and dreaming big".
 It comes from the Malay proverb "bagai katak di bawah tempurung", which literally translated as "a frog under a coconut shell".

 The studio has been at the forefront of development for Malaysian animation industry.
 In 2006, Nizam and two others' first animation project, Misi Mustahak won the Asia Pacific ICT Alliance Awards (APICTA) for Best of Tertiary Student Projects, and Best of MVA at the Malaysian Video Awards.
 A year after its establishment, Les' Copaque produced an animated short film, Geng: The Adventure Begins which won the Best Animated Film and Best Animated Director at the inaugural 2006 Short Film Awards, organised by Filem Negara Malaysia (FNM).